OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/02-Testing_for_Default_Credentials.md

 - Organisation specific details, such as the organisation name or address.
 - Passwords that follow a simple pattern, such as "Monday123" if account is created on a Monday.

-These type so of passwords are often difficult to identify from a black-box perspective, unless they can successfully be guessed or brute-forced.
+These types of passwords are often difficult to identify from a black-box perspective, unless they can successfully be guessed or brute-forced.
 However, they are easy to identify when performing grey-box or white-box testing.

 ### Testing for Application Generated Default Passwords